-The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the [finance and general purposes committee] of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks

-The board of trustees has considered the need for a specific internal audit function and has decided not to appoint a separate internal auditor.
-However the trustees have appointed Hopper Williams & Bell Limited, the external auditor, to perform additional checks.
+The Board of Trustees has considered the need for a specific internal audit function and has appointed separate internal reviewers.

-The auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The reviewers' role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.